Refund Policy for Federal Aid Recipients Who Completely Withdraw

 The student will be responsible to pay any unpaid institutional charges incurred by the institution having to return Title IV funds.

-If the student did not receive all of the funds earned, they may be a due a Post-withdrawal disbursement.
-If the post-withdrawal disbursement includes loan funds, the institution must get the student’s permission before the funds can be disbursed.
+If the student did not receive all of the funds earned, they may be a due a post-withdraw disbursement.
+If the post-withdraw disbursement includes loan funds, the institution must get the student’s permission before the funds can be disbursed.
 The student may choose to decline all or part of the loan funds so they do not incur additional debt.
 Students who wish to have loan funds credited to their account will need to make the request in writing to the Financial Aid Office within 14 calendar days of receiving their notification letter.

 There are some Title IV funds that a student may have been scheduled to receive that cannot be disbursed to a student once they have completely withdrawn because of other eligibility requirements.
 For example, if a student is a first-time, first year undergraduate student and has not completed the first 30 days of their program before they withdraw, they will not receive any Federal Stafford Loan funds that they would have received if they had remained enrolled past the 30th day.